More about This Topic

 You’ll notice that the word “bonus” is not in either the Illinois statutory definition of marital property or non-marital property.
 So, is a bonus marital on non-marital property in an Illinois divorce?

-When the statute doesn’t tell you outright, the matter is usually decided by appeals courts who sort of fill in the blanks.
+When the statute doesn’t tell you outright, the matter is usually decided by appellate courts who fill in the blanks.

 The Illinois appellate case In re Marriage of Wendt, 2013 IL App (1st) 123261 settles the matter in the 1st appellate district of Illinois (Cook County)